starswaterbrook/server-storage/README.md

 That much to say, with some GUI changes, it might serve as a great self-hosted home cloud or even (with some modification) a private over-the-internet cloud.

 Suggested improvements will be listed in the <a href="https://github.com/mwkm00/server-storage/issues">Issues</a> tab.

+For a very basic implementation, check out the <a href="https://github.com/mwkm00/server-storage/tree/legacy">Legacy branch</a>

 ## Showcase
   <a>